aslamplr/blog/content/my-first-post.md

 +++
-title = "How I setup this blog site?" date = 2019-09-05T09:15:08.000Z draft = false category = "blog"
+title = "How to setup a blog site using hugo?" date = 2019-09-05T09:15:08.000Z draft = false category = "blog"